duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/ddh-intro.md

 ![App search Instant Answer example](https://duckduckgo.com/iu/?u=https://raw.githubusercontent.com/duckduckgo/duckduckgo-documentation/master/duckduckhack/assets/app_search_example.png&f=1)

 In the above example, Quixey was a source that our own DuckDuckHack Community suggested for mobile app search.
-Now, any time someone searches for apps on DuckDuckGo, we can show the App Search Instant Answer!
+Now, any time someone searches for apps on DuckDuckGo, we can show the Quixey App Search Instant Answer!

 ## Get Your Hands Dirty